 - Deadpan Snarker: She has her moments.

-- Parental Substitute: To Stig and Lydia, the latter of whom is an orphan and the former being an outcast.
+- Parental Substitute: To Stig and Lydia, the latter of whom is an orphan and the former of whom is an outcast.

 One of Hal's rivals in the brotherband competitions.
 While the Herons all undergo positive character development, he becomes even worse.